AlexFabra/ReactCalendarBackend/README.md

 # ReactCalendarBackend
 Backend developed with React for an online diary.
-Connected with MongoDB Atlas.
-It handle tokens
+Connected with MongoDB Atlas. frontend updated at public folder

-Production mode backend at https://scheduleback.herokuapp.com/
+Production mode app at https://scheduleback.herokuapp.com/